 The 25 multiemployer pension plans to which ABF Freight contributes vary greatly in size and in funded status.
-Contribution obligations to these plans are generally specified in the ABF NMFA, which remained in effect through March 31, 2018 and was extended to allow for the ratification process of the new agreement to take place.
+Contribution obligations to these plans are generally specified in the 2018 ABF NMFA, which will remain in effect through June 30, 2023.
 The funding obligations to the pension plans are intended to satisfy the requirements imposed by the Pension Protection Act of 2006, which was permanently extended by the Multiemployer Pension Reform Act (the "Reform Act") included in the Consolidated and Further Continuing Appropriations Act of 2015.
 Provisions of the Reform Act include, among others, providing qualifying plans the ability to self-correct funding issues, subject to various requirements and restrictions, including applying to the U.S. Department of the Treasury for the reduction of certain accrued benefits.
-Through the term of its current collective bargaining agreement, ABF Freight's contribution obligations generally will be satisfied by making the specified contributions when due.
+Through the term of its current collective bargaining agreement, ABF Freight's contribution sgenerally will be satisfied by making the specified contributions when due.
 However, the Company cannot determine with any certainty the contributions that will be required under future collective bargaining agreements for ABF Freight's contractual employees.
 If ABF Freight was to completely withdraw from certain multiemployer pension plans, under current law, ABF Freight would have material liabilities for its share of the unfunded vested liabilities of each such plan.